urbanwildlifeinstitute/UWIN_tutorials/IUWC25_OSM/enhancing_maps.md

 # EXTRAS
--when finish map, show them how to add other dtaa sources, vlayer function changes, classification table changes, etc.
+1. when finish map, show them how to add other extract other OSM features (e.g. golf courses) and how to update vlayer function
--add golf course exampl to end
+2. show them how to edit and incoerpate differt data dictionaries (e.g. edit ESA dictionary)